At a glance: The top things to do on the Tugela Falls Hike (ranked)

 Just say hi to the Basotho shepherds and keep on going...

+The weather conditions can get a little tricky.
 Hike Tugela Falls in March or April, because that’s when you’ll get a good flow of water in the river that feeds the falls.
-People that have done the hike in September or October report no water at all in the waterfall.
+People who have done the hike in September or October report no water at all in the waterfall.
 You'll also have pleasant temperatures, and the hills will be wrapped in lush greenery.

 Be warned, if you aim for a summertime hike (December to February), bring your rain gear.
-Afternoons can brew up thunderstorms that'll send you scurrying.
-Start early in the morning for best results.
+Afternoons can brew up thunderstorms that'll send you wishing you'd packed a rain jacket or stayed in camp in the first place.
+Start early in the morning for the best results.

 Yes, averaging 5 hours total hiking time, the Tugela Falls hike is one of the best day hikes in all of South Africa!
 Don't get fooled by blogs that label it as a two-day hike.
 Sure, some people camp out at the top, but it's all for fun, not necessity.
 A 2-day Tugela Hike is the same as the 1-day hike, just with a little bonus night under the stars.

-You pay a conservation fee of ZAR 65 and a national park entrance fee of ZAR 100 for the Tugela Falls Amphitheatre Hike.
+You pay a conservation fee of ZAR 65 and the Royal Natal National Park entrance fee of ZAR 100 for the Tugela Falls Amphitheatre Hike.
 If you’re using the shuttle from the Witsieshoek Mountain Lodge to the Sentinel Car Park trailhead (because the road there is treacherous as heck), that’ll cost you an extra ZAR 170.

 Hi, I’m Jan.
 I travel fast and intensely, whether I’m exploring the buzz of Tokyo in 3 days or road-tripping through mountains and beaches on a 3-week Thailand adventure.
 And no matter where I am, you’ll always find me in a comfortable hotel at night and eating the best food.